douglas-f/douglas-f.github.io/_posts/2015-02-09-Powershell-Server-Setup-Part-II.md

   - Automation
 ---

-In Part I of this series we took a new 2012 R2 server from fresh ISO to domain join, today we will build upon that by performing these tasks
+In Part I of this series, we took a new 2012 R2 server from fresh ISO to domain join, today we will build upon that by performing these tasks.

 - Windows Datacenter License activation
 - Install Michal Gajda's PowerShell module for Windows Update.
 - Create a folder for storing our software packages
 - Enable RDP
 - Update Firewall rules
-- Grab and install latest updates.
+- Grab and install the latest updates.

-We will be doing a lot more work in Part II than we did in Part I so lets dig into it.
+We will be doing a lot more work in Part II than we did in Part I so let's dig into it.

-Using a datacenter/volume licensing server license we'll apply that first with a WMI call.
+Using a datacenter/volume licensing server license, we'll apply that first with a WMI call.

 ```powershell
 # Activating windows